jtv/libpqxx/include/pqxx/doc/datatypes.md

     auto x = to_string(99);
 ```

-In other cases you may need to instantiate template explicitly:
+In other cases you may need to instantiate the function template explicitly:

 ```cxx
     auto y = from_string<int>("99");